adamdecaf/docs/docs/faq/technology.md

 ## Go

-Moov has previous experience with many programming languages and selected Go as our primary language for a few reasons.
+Moov's team has previous experience with many programming languages and selected Go as our primary language for a few reasons.

 - Large company and community support
     - Google has created this language and ran it in their production deployments for years